visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

 Note that we use `defineAsyncComponent` to enable code splitting and ensure a dialog is only loaded when needed.
 This is considered best practice, as some dialogs might not be needed at all during a user session.

-## Using Dialogs in a View
+## 🧱 Using Dialogs in a View

-With all the hard work finished, we can finally reap the rewards and use a dialog inside our view.
+With all the hard work done, we can finally reap the rewards and use a dialog inside our view (in this simple example just the `App.vue`).

 ::: code-group